vivekN7/TR2000-API-Data-Manager/Ops/Setup/process-task-list-tr2k-etl.md

 4. Before starting work, check which sub‑task is next
 5. After implementing a sub‑task, update the file and pause for user approval
 6. **ONLY update tasks-tr2k-etl.md** - no other documentation updates needed
+7. **NEW**: Focus on Blazor UI instead of APEX for all user interfaces